emaseruka1/Music-Reccomender-Machine-Learning-Algo/README.md

-# Credit-Card-Fraud-Machine-Learning-Algo
+# Machine Learning: Music Recommender

-This is a KNN and Decision Tree stacked machine learning algorithm that detects fraudulent credit card transactions and automatically notifies customers through their emails of suspicious activity.
+This is a simple Decision Tree algo that reccomends a music genre class for an instance in the data